Browse our jobs and apply for your next role.

 For starters, an experienced recruiter can help steer you in the right direction if you’re unsure of your next career move.
 Specialist recruitment agencies can also present you with specific opportunities in your industry, or open you up to new roles or companies you may not have considered.
 Recruitment consultants are also valuable during tougher market or economic periods, in that they can give you a realistic picture of what is currently happening in terms of job opportunities, salary benchmarks and comparisons for your role, changing skills and qualification requirements, or even key client insights for your specific job function.

 But like all professional relationships, it takes effort, investment and transparency to get the most out of partnering with a recruiter or head hunter.
 Here’s what to consider when working with one to find a job.

-Top tips for finding and meeting with a recruiter
+RELATED: Top dos and don’ts when meeting a recruiter

 Recruiters are paid a fee from the company hiring a candidate, not from the candidate themselves.
 Because of this, recruitment services are always free of charge for candidates.
 Generally, the recruitment fee is calculated as a percentage of the candidate’s salary, which incentivises a recruiter to help candidates secure the highest salary possible.

 A common misconception is that recruitment is just about getting as many candidates filled into roles as quickly as possible.
 It’s not often obvious that the business of recruitment is based client services.
 So by placing a candidate into an suitable company or getting the fit wrong, both parties will be unhappy and a recruiter risks losing that client.
 Because of this, recruiters invest their time into finding the right candidate fit to ensure all parties have a satisfactory outcome – and hopefully a long-term investment.

 RELATED: 4 ways to find the best recruiter for your contracting career